thuyiya/phonewords-generator/Readme.md

 - Typescript (4.7.3)
 - Jest and React Testing Library (13.3.0)

-Frist of all you have to install packages
+Frist of all you have to install packages, And for change backend base_url `frontend/src/config/index.ts`
 ```
 npm install
 ```